kakainet/ImageToLatex/README.md

 |background| changes background |
 |perlin| applies perlin noise mask (in progress) |

-Each effect is take or not.
-For each image we apply all possible combinations of effects.
+Each effect is taken or not.
+For each image, we apply all possible combinations of effects.
 Let say that we have effects `e1, e2, e3` and image `p`.
-Then output will be <br>
+Then the output will be <br>
 `p ---(!e1,!e2,!e3)---> p0` <br>
 `p ---(!e1,!e2,e3)----> p1` <br>
 `p ---(!e1,e2,!e3)----> p2` <br>